How to Set Up a Recruitment Agency:

 How much does it cost to set up a recruitment business?

 The answer is really how long is a piece of string!
 It depends on a number of influencing factors including; how much you actually want to, and have to invest, what you need to invest to get things off the ground and also how quickly you want your business to launch.
-In addition you would need to consider; how you intend to run your business, how you plan to attract candidates and clients, how much you think you can realistically live off in the first few months at least, plus how long you think it will take for first revenues to start coming in.
+In addition you would need to consider; how you intend to run your business, how you plan to attract candidates and customers, how much you think you can realistically live off in the first few months at least, plus how long you think it will take for first revenues to start coming in.
 It is also worth considering how fast you want the business to grow.

 Budget setting is essential, and it is worth working out your set up costs with your ideal ‘set up’ firstly.
 Including your own monthly outgoings (to work out your required ‘salary’) and fixed set up costs to get the business off the ground.
 For example think about website, company branding, company registration, and expenses you will acquire monthly, for example mobile phone charges, travel outlay etc.